 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 YMMV: Saved by the Bell

-Adaptation Displacement: Good Morning, Miss Bliss isn't nearly as well known as Saved by the Bell; it probably doesn't help that the former's episodes were folded into the latter's syndicated rerun package and presented as "the early years" of Zack, Screech, et.al., so that its origins as a standalone series were obscured.
+Adaptation Displacement: Good Morning, Miss Bliss isn't nearly as well known as Saved by the Bell; it probably doesn't help that the former's episodes were folded into the latter's syndicated rerun package and presented as Saved by the Bell: The Junior High Years, so that its origins as a standalone series were obscured.